mccollum3d/cbm-elevator-problem/elevator-problem/readme.md

 Be creative.

 ## Goal:
-To write a sample simulation that can tell the user how many passengers the elevators can service given their capacity, number of elevators, and allowing the user to alter the parameters to find the optimal elevator rules for thier building.
+To write an elevator controller to simulate an elevator.
+Next I will write a sample simulation that can tell the user how many passengers the elevators can service given their capacity, number of elevators, and allowing the user to alter the parameters to find the optimal elevator rules for their building.

 ## Assumptions:
 1. Empty elevators will start at the first floor during simulation.